mogria/void.php/pages/getting-started.md

 ### config/

 All the configuration files are stored in here.
-But don't worry, you only have to set up the datebase Connection.
+You don't have to configure a lot of stuff, you basicly only have to set up the datebase Connection.

 ### config/consts.php

 Some constants needed in the Framework are defined here.
 Better not mess with this file if you don't exactly know what you're doing.

+#### constants

+constant  sample content                 description DS        '/' or '\'                     shortcut for DIRECTORY_SEPERATOR BASEURL   '/subdir/', '/'                absolute url to the void.php installation (without domain-name) FULLURL   'http://example.com/subdir/'   absolute url to the void.php installation (inclusive domain-name and protocol) ROOT      '/var/www/subdir'              path (on the filesystem) to your void.php installation

 ### config/default_configuration.php

-Some values which need to be initialized are defined in here.
+Some configuration values which need to be initialized are defined in here.
 You can overwrite them in the `environments.php` file.
 So, don't mess with this file.

 ### config/environments.php